Rian1010/Language-Learners-App/README.md

 })
 ```

-I tried using this function and forEach loop that I made by myself, but would turn an entire paragraph to the colour that assigned to the word, instead of just the single word.
+I tried using this function and forEach loop that I made by myself, but it would turn an entire paragraph to the colour that is supposed to be assigned to the word, instead of just the single word.
 Due to the little amount of time that I had left for this project, I did not continue trying it.

 Also, I want to add more content to the lessons in the future.
 I planned to add more than there currently are, but I did not manage to write more because of timing.

 ## Process
 ### Flask
 I learned almost all of the code that I wrote with flask at [Code Institute](https://codeinstitute.net/).
-However, there were some things I tried to do through research and the help of tutors from Code Institute.
+However, there were some things I tried to do through lots of research and the help of tutors and Slack members from Code Institute.
 Two of those things were the login and registration functionalities.

 At first, I tried to research how to make a login functionality and found a [YouTube video](https://www.youtube.com/watch?v=vVx1737auSE) by [PrettyPrinted](https://www.youtube.com/channel/UC-QDfvrRIDB6F0bIO4I4HkQ)that showed how to do it, using bcrypt.